vielmetti/vacuum/content/2021/0002-what-is-your-superpower.md

 ## Paper rolodexes

 I keep a few paper Rolodexes to go with my electronic directories.
-Even the best of the contact managements tools can't beat the tactile discovery of hand-written notes about your friends, acquaintances, and colleagues - little cards to jog your memory.
+Even the best of the contact management tools can't beat the tactile discovery of hand-written notes about your friends, acquaintances, and colleagues - little cards to jog your memory.